yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 # Exporting the Service Over the Space

 The next step is exporting the service over the space.
 Exporting the service is done on the server side.
-As with other Spring remoting support, exporting the service and the method of exporting the service is a configuration-time decision.
+As with other Spring remoting support, exporting the service and the mechanism of exporting the service is a configuration-time decision.
 Here is an example of a Spring XML configuration:

 {% inittab os_simple_space|top %}
 {% tabcontent Annotation %}